apnadkarni/blt/doc/combotree.rst

     Specifies the active color of the accelerator.
 The default is "white".

   **-activeforeground** *colorName*
-    Specifies the color of the label when the menu item is active.
+    Specifies the color of the label when the entry is active.
 The default is "white".

   **-activerelief** *reliefName*
-    Specifies the relief of active menu items.
-This determines the 3-D effect for the menu item.  *ReliefName* indicates how the item should appear relative to the menu window.
+    Specifies the relief of active entries.
+This determines the 3-D effect for the entry.  *ReliefName* indicates how the entry should appear relative to the menu window.
 Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
-For example, "raised" means the item should appear to protrude.
+For example, "raised" means the entry should appear to protrude.
 The default is "flat".

   **-background** *bgName*
-    Specifies the background of the menu items.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the background of the entries.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "white".